 Post-Chorus (with partial lyrics from Verse 2) (3:53)

 There’s a reason we all know the chorus so well: it’s a double chorus that happens three times.
 That is, from “Last Christmas” to “someone special” is only 8 measures long, but that quatrain is repeated twice for a 16 measure chorus.
 So that’s six different times we hear George Michael summarize what happened last Christmas, and it becomes easy to recognize that this is less a celebration of having someone special than it is an attempt to convince oneself of something that isn’t true.
-When we compound the double chorus with the percussion part, which hits a syncopated turnaround every four measures, the effect is one of extreme repetition.
+When we compound the double chorus with the percussion part, which hits a syncopated turnaround every four measures (the turnaround signifies moving on to a new part; by repeating the same one every four measures in the middle of lyrical monotony, the song suggests a failure to really move on), the effect is one of extreme repetition.
 We rehearse, over and again, the failure of last xmas, the failure to cuff, the failure to reproduce anything but, well, failure.

 What I’ve labeled the Post-Chorus is a bit of an oddity here, a musical interlude played on festive bells that separates Chorus from Verse.
 The work it performs is best understood in conjunction with the music video.
 In the video, a group of friends meet to enjoy a getaway at a ski lodge; the character played by George Michael is here with this year’s girlfriend, and last xmas’s girlfriend brings this year’s boyfriend.
 Intrigue!
 The visual narrative matches the song.
 In the same way the jolly instrumental seems largely unaware of Michael’s downer lyrics, the group of friends seem oblivious to the furtive, hurt glances between last xmas’s lovers.
 This structural oddity, the Post-Chorus, proves key to the visual narrative.
 I told you there’s a Scrooge in this story, and the Post-Chorus will visit him in the night.